-CLASS: II MSc., BC COURSE NAME: Biostatistics and Research Methodology COURSE CODE: 17BCP305A of the above stated approaches, based on either the purpose of research, or the time required to accomplish research, on the environment in which research is done, or on the basis of some other-similar factor.
+CLASS: II MSc., BC COURSE NAME: Biostatistics and Research Methodology COURSE CODE: 17BCP305A UNIT: IV BATCH-2017-2019 v.
+Some Other Types of Research: All other types of research are variations of one or more of the above stated approaches, based on either the purpose of research, or the time required to accomplish research, on the environment in which research is done, or on the basis of some other-similar factor.
 Form the point of view of time; we can think of research either a one-time research O n autodial research.
-In the former case the research is' confine to a single time-period, whereas in the latter case the research is carried on over several time-periods.
-Research can be field-setting research or Laboratory research or simulation research, depending upon the environment in which it is to be carried out.
+In the former case the research is confine to a single time-period, whereas in the latter case the research is carried on over several time-periods.
+Research can be field-setting research or Laboratory research or

 Research can as well be understood as clinical or diagnostic research such research follow case-study methods or in depth approaches to reach the basic causal relations.
 Such studies usually go deep into the causes of things or events that interest us using very small samples and very deep probing data gathering devices.
 The research may be exploratory or it may be formalized.
 The objective of exploratory research is the development of hypotheses rather than their testing, whereas formalized research studies are those with substantial structure and with specific hypotheses to be tested.
 Historical research1 is that which utilizes historical sources like documents, remains, etc. to study events or ideas of the past; including the philosophy of persons and groups at any remote point of time Research can also be classified a conclusionoriented and decision-oriented.
 While doing conclusion oriented research, a researcher is free to pick up a problem, redesign the enquiry as he proceeds and is prepared to conceptualize as he wishes.
 Decision-oriented research is always for the need of a decision maker and the researcher in this case is not free to embark upon research according to his own inclination.
 Operations research is an example of decision oriented research since it is a scientific method of providing executive departments.
 With a quantitative basis for decisions regarding operations under their control.